-The convent of Bolarque did not have enough cash to accept the request of the city of Almonacid.
-However, it was able to borrow it from the General Curia at a low-interest rate, and, as a result, offer a lower interest rate to the city than its competitors.
-This example indicates that local convents were able to offer an almost unlimited supply of capital, even in local and remote areas.
-This also shows that although ecclesiastical lending was mainly local, capital sometimes flowed across large distances and information gaps could be filled by these religious credit networks.
+The convent of Bolarque had not enough cash to answer to the request of the city of Almonacid.
+However, it could borrow it from the General Curia at a low interest rate, and could as a result offer a lower interest rate to the city than its competitors.
+This example indicates that local convent were almost able to offer an unlimited supply of capital, even in local and remote areas.
+This also shows that although ecclesiastical lending was mainly local, capital could flow across large distances and information gaps could be filled by these religious credit networks.